 The exposure from immersion is discussed in more detail in Attachment C. Table C-2 presents timedependent beta-photon ratios for fission and activation products from detonation or time of operation to 50 yr.
-Based on these data, the following beta-photon ratios are recommended if the exposure is presumed to have occurred for an extended contaminated surface (e.g., ground contamination from dispersal of fallout).
+Based on these data, the beta-photon ratios shown in Table 6-15 are recommended if the exposure occurred from immersion in a contaminated gas cloud (e.g., a radioactive gas release during post shot drilling).
 Because the release of gases is primarily associated with weapons detonations at NTS, this geometry is recommended for drillback, reentry, and mineback operations.
+These ratios could be applied on a dosimeter cycle by cycle basis when there is indication in the claim records that the worker was involved in tunnel reentry or a venting incident.

+activation products.

-Elapsed time following the production event Beta/photon Sv/Sv
+Elapsed time following the Beta/photon

+production event Sv/Sv

 0 to 50 d 1.5

 50 to 365 d 5

 1 to 5 yr 10

->5 yr 5